-A will can be a bit more complicated (and longer in page length) than other estate plan documents like Disposition of Personal Property and Power of Attorney for Healthcare.
+Depending on your personal/family situation and assets, a will can be a bit more complicated and longer in page length than the other estate plan documents.
 It’s important you work with a lawyer experienced in estate planning to be sure your will covers the three major questions of:

 - Who do you want to be the executor of your will?
 The executor is in charge of carrying out your directions and wishes as expressed in the will.
 They will also pay any outstanding debts and distribute assets as you express in the document.